-- Ensure the header is tilted all the way out (if hydraulic tilt cylinder is installed), with the gauge wheels removed or fully retracted out of the way and air system pressurized to 100 psi. - Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - Lower the header until the dividers just touch the ground.
+- Ensure both gauge wheel isolation valves are in the open position. - Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - Lower the header until the dividers just touch the ground.

-Fig. 61 - Header tilted out, dividers touching ground
+Fig. 63 - Header tilted out, dividers touching ground

-- You may need to place a block of wood under the divider extensions to ensure that they deflect UP fully during the calibration. - Lower the header fully down and then get out and lift the dividers up, to see the size of the block you will need.
+You may need to place a block of wood under the divider extensions to ensure that they deflect UP fully during the calibration.

+Lower the header fully down and then get out and lift the dividers up to see the size of the block you will need.
 It is very important that the dividers get calibrated for their FULL range of motion.

-Fig. 62 - Wood block inserted under dividers.
+Fig. 64 - Wood block inserted under dividers.